Seeding Justice

 - Efforts addressing root causes of systemic issues

-- Organizations with clear strategies for change
+- Organisations with clear strategies for change

 What They Don't Fund